 TIP: If your apples are not at all sweet, you will wind up with applesauce that’s not at all sweet, so taste a bit of your apple first to make sure it tastes good.

 Here’s a look at the process involved this simple crockpot applesauce.
+Scroll down to the bottom of this post for the full recipe.

 - Peel the apples.